 - Overloaded Trailers

-The FMCSA's Motor Carrier Management Information System (MCMIS) classifies a truck as large if its gross vehicle weight rating (GVWR) exceeds 10,000 pounds.
+The Federal Motor Carrier Safety Administration's Motor Carrier Management Information System classifies a truck as large if its gross vehicle weight rating exceeds 10,000 pounds.
 The majority of fatal crashes involving tractor-trailer trucks include trucks that are pulling one trailer.
 A recent survey showed that 64 percent of fatal truck crashes had one trailer.
-Thirty-two percent of those involved single-unit trucks (no trailer) and fewer than 4 percent of the those involved multi-trailer vehicles (more than one trailer).
+Thirty-two percent of those involved were single-unit trucks (no trailer) and fewer than 4 percent of the those involved multi-trailer vehicles (more than one trailer).

 It is estimated that passenger vehicles share the already overcrowded interstate highway system with approximately 2.3 million commercial trucks.
-With a typical passenger vehicle weighing only 3,000 pounds compared to loaded commercial truck weighing up to 80,000 pounds, persons traveling in passenger vehicles are extremely vulnerable in truck vs. passenger vehicle collisions.
+With a typical passenger vehicle weighing only 3,000 pounds compared to a loaded commercial truck weighing up to 80,000 pounds, people traveling in passenger vehicles are extremely vulnerable in truck vs. passenger vehicle collisions.
 In two vehicle crashes involving passenger vehicles and large trucks, 98 percent of the fatalities were occupants of the passenger vehicle.

 While large trucks make up only 4 percent of all registered vehicles, they are involved in 11 percent of all crash fatalities (National Highway Traffic Safety Administration).
 There are a number of state and federal regulations that were put in place in the hope of reducing the number of commercial trucking accidents.
 Often truckers are encouraged to speed and drive over their allotted time, since trucking companies pay drivers by the mile, not by the hour.
 Unfortunately, due to unrealistic demands on drivers in this competitive business, drivers will push themselves and their trucks beyond safe limits.